afmjr/kafdrop/README.md

 # Getting Started
 You can run the Kafdrop JAR directly, via Docker, or in Kubernetes.

+## Vermiculus notes!
+This fork has added the possibilities to use external deserializers.
+When "External" is used as message format the logic will use Java Service Provider mechanism to search for implementation of the se.vermiculus.kafdrop.spi.ExternalDeserializerFactory interface in the classpath, and if the factory claims to support the given topic name the provided deserializer will be used.

+### Building step
+* maven:package - prepare jar files and docker information
+* docker:build - builds a Docker image and deploys it into Docker
+* docker-compose-drop-only.yaml will start KafDrop only
+* docker-compose.yaml will start KafDrop and Kafka as of KafDrop

 ## Running from JAR
 ```sh
 java --add-opens=java.base/sun.nio.ch=ALL-UNNAMED \